SG2705/pwpinfra/server/docs/AUTH-MS.md

 ## Purpose

 AuthMS is responsible for **user identity management**.
 It handles registration, login, token issuance, token verification, and token refresh.
 It is the single source of truth for "who is this user?"

-Other services never implement their own auth logic.
-They trust the gateway, which trusts AuthMS.

 ## Port